Sebastian-Barrett/sebsite/5-Axis Machined Chess.md

     <p>After polishing and machining the borders I coated them with a clear lacquer to prevent tarnishing.</p>
     <img alt="" src="/sebsite/images/5_coating.jpg" class="gallery__img">
     <img alt="" src="/sebsite/images/5_feet_view.png" class="gallery__img">
     <p>I designed the extra variant boards to stack with the main box so they could all store together.
 The box has four curved grooves in the top and bottom that fit and locate the Delrin feet of the variant boards.
 The circular and hexagonal boards are on opposite sides of one sheet of aluminium, with feet on both sides, so it can stack on the top or bottom of the box.
-The 10x10 board takes only has feet on the bottom, so it can only be put on top of the box.
+The 10x10 board only has feet on the bottom, so it can only be put on top of the box.
 The box itself also has 4 thinner feet on the bottom to avoid scratching the table. </p>
 </div>

 # Circular board